DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onCellHoverChanged.md

 ##### field(e.key): any
 The row's key.
 Available if the **rowType** is *"data"*, *"detail"* or *"detailAdaptive"*.
-For plain data, the key value depends on the [keyExpr](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/keyExpr.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#keyExpr') option.
+For plain data, the key value depends on the [keyExpr](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/keyExpr.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#keyExpr') property.
 For hierarchical data, the key is generated automatically or set in the underlying **Store** of the [data source](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#dataSource').

 ##### field(e.model): Object
 Model data.
 Available only if you use Knockout.